google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 #### Beware of cache-first strategies in production

 Our app uses a cache-first strategy, which results in a copy of any cached content being returned without consulting the network.
-While a cache-first strategy is easy to implement, it can cause future challenges.
-After the copy of the host page and service worker registration is cached, it can be extremely difficult to change the configuration of the service worker (since the configuration depends on where it was defined), and you could find yourself deploying sites that are extremely difficult to update!
+While a cache-first strategy is easy to implement, it can cause challenges in the future.
+Once the copy of the host page and service worker registration is cached, it can be extremely difficult to change the configuration of the service worker (since the configuration depends on where it was defined), and you could find yourself deploying sites that are extremely difficult to update!

 #### How do I avoid these edge cases?

 So how do we avoid these edge cases?
-Use a library like  [sw-precache](https://github.com/GoogleChrome/sw-precache), which provides fine control over what gets expired, ensures requests go directly to the network, and handles all of the hard work for you.
+Use a library like  [sw-precache](https://github.com/GoogleChrome/sw-precache), which provides fine control over what gets expired, ensures requests go directly to the network and handles all of the hard work for you.

 ### Tips for testing live service workers

 Debugging service workers can be a challenge, and when it involves caching, things can become even more of a nightmare if the cache isn't updated when you expect it.
 Between the typical service worker life cycle and bug in your code, you may become quickly frustrated.
 But don't.
 There are some tools you can use to make your life easier.

-#### Start fresh
+#### Start Fresh

 In some cases, you may find yourself loading cached data or that things aren't updated as you expect.
 To clear all saved data (localStoarge, indexedDB data, cached files) and remove any service workers, use the Clear storage pane in the Application tab.

 Some other tips:

-* When a service worker has been unregistered, it may remain listed until its containing browser window is closed.
+* Once a service worker has been unregistered, it may remain listed until its containing browser window is closed.
-* If multiple windows to your app are open, the new service worker doesn't take effect until they've all been reloaded and updated to the latest service worker.
+* If multiple windows to your app are open, the new service worker will not take effect until they've all been reloaded and updated to the latest service worker.
 * Unregistering a service worker does not clear the cache, so it may be possible you'll still get old data if the cache name hasn't changed.
 * If a service worker exists and a new service worker is registered, the new service worker won't take control until the page is reloaded, unless you take  [immediate control](https://github.com/GoogleChrome/samples/tree/gh-pages/service-worker/immediate-control).